This is my life: I’d waited years to finally build my fantasy kitchen, and then I had to live without a kitchen to make the kitchen renovation happen.

 Electric Skillet or Electric Wok

-When it comes to the Electric Skillet, I am talking about that square thing with a lid and a plug that your mother used to use.
+An Electric Skillet is that square thing with a lid and a plug that your mother used to use.
 This will replace your stove-top skillet or frying pan for making eggs and pancakes and one-skillet dinners.
 You’ll also be able to roast big chunks of meat when you are determined to have a SUNDAY FAMILY DINNER.
 (Was I yelling?
 I’m sorry.)

 The Electric Wok is surprisingly versatile and moves beyond just stir fry.
 It is similar to an electric skillet because you can easily roast meat, make fondue, or deep fry.
 An electric wok is also great for making scrambled eggs and, of course, frozen Chinese pot stickers, dumplings and noodles.

-If you haven’t used one of these since college, or only use it now for toast and nachos, you’ll really be pleased at how much you can produce.
+If you haven’t used one of these since college, or only use it now for toast and nachos, you’ll really be pleased at how many meals you can make.
 While you won’t be able to roast a whole chicken or rump roast, if your toaster oven is one of the newer models, you’ll be able to bake chicken pieces and chops.
 You’ll also be able to make smaller cobblers and pies.
-Like the microwave, the downside is you often have to cook in batches.
-That’s okay, feed the kids first and have a cocktail with your husband while you wait for your dinner.
+Because of it’s small size like the microwave, the downside is you often have to cook in batches.
+That’s okay.
+Feed the kids first and have a cocktail with your husband while you wait for your dinner.
 Date night!